 Freezing blueberries now while they’re cheap and in-season is so easy to do and you’ll be so glad you did when winter rolls around!

 - Dump a pint of blueberries onto a baking sheet.
 Sort through them to remove any that are mushy or bad, and pick off any stems you see.
 Scatter them so they’re in a single layer.

 - Put the baking sheet in the freezer until the blueberries are frozen solid.
 I leave them in for about 3 hours.

 - Remove the blueberries from the freezer and put in a quart-sized freezer bag.
 Be sure to label your bag with the contents and date.

 - Squeeze as much air as you can out of the bag.
 Return the bag to the freezer for storage.
 Repeat with each of the other pints you bought.

 A couple of notes:

 - I don’t wash my blueberries before I freeze them.
 I think this makes the skin tougher and it can make them mushy when you defrost them.
-Rinse them off AFTER you defrost them when you’re ready to use them.
+If you want to, rinse them off AFTER you defrost them when you’re ready to use them.

 - I find frozen berries are best for cooking and baking with as opposed to just eating by the handful.
 Nothing beats fresh fruit for snacking, but frozen berries are perfect for adding to your yogurt, cereal, pancakes, breads and more.